connordelacruz/git-workflow-scripts/README.md

 For use with [`commit-template.sh`](#commit-templatesh)

-Unset local git config for `commit.template` if configured.
+Unset current branch's git config for `commit.template`.
 Template file will be deleted unless `-D` argument was specified.

 ### Usage